DataDog/integrations-extras/nn_sdwan/README.md

 ## Overview

-This check monitors SDWAN controllers through the Datadog Agent using a SDWAN platform provided by [Netnology][1].
-The check enables users to monitor the network health and performance of multiple SDWAN controllers simultaneously.
+This check monitors SD-WAN controllers through the Datadog Agent using a SD-WAN platform provided by [Netnology][1].
+The check enables users to monitor the network health and performance of multiple SD-WAN controllers simultaneously.
 Collected information can then be used for aggregated dashboarding and notifications on configured monitors/alerts.

-Currently, only Cisco vManage devices are supported as SDWAN controller targets.
+Currently, only Cisco vManage devices are supported as SD-WAN controller targets.

 ## Setup

-The Netnology SDWAN integration is not included in the [Datadog Agent][2] package, so you need to install it manually.
+The Netnology SD-WAN integration is not included in the [Datadog Agent][2] package, so you need to install it manually.

 ### Installation